 - Eric Anholt for VC4 graphics driver

-- LineageOS team & everyone who’s been working on LineageOS 16.0
+- LineageOS team & everyone who has contributed to LineageOS 16.0

 How to install: